Clibre/An-introduction-to-bash/README.md

 ## What you will be after this presentation

-After this presentation, you will be able to use bash for simple tasks such as copying, moving or deleting files, creating and deleting directories, moving in you file system, etc. You will be able to manipulate text with complex commands like grep, sed and awk.
+After this presentation, you will be able to use bash for simple tasks such as copying, moving or deleting files, creating and deleting directories, moving in your file system, etc. You will be able to manipulate text with complex commands like grep, sed and awk.
 You will be able to automate simple shell tasks with shell scripts.

 ## What you will not be after this presentation